 The network centric approach to warfare is the military embodiment of information age concepts.
-Studies3 have shown that networking enables forces to undertake a different range of missions than non-networked forces, by improving both efficiency and effectiveness of operations.
-NCW uses computers and communications to link people through information flows that depend on the interoperability of systems used by all U.S. armed forces.
-NCW involves collaboration and sharing of information to ensure that all appropriate assets can be quickly brought to bear by commanders during combat operations.4 Procurement policy to support NCW is also intended to improve economic efficiency by eliminating stove-pipe systems, parochial interests, redundant and non-interoperable systems, and by optimizing capital planning investments for present and future information technology systems.
+Studies have shown that networking enables forces to undertake a different range of missions than non-networked forces, by improving both efficiency and effectiveness of operations.3 NCW involves collaboration and sharing of information to ensure that all appropriate assets can be quickly brought to bear by commanders during combat operations.4 Procurement policy to support NCW is intended to improve economic efficiency by eliminating stove-pipe systems, parochial interests, redundant and non-interoperable systems, and by optimizing capital planning investments for present and future information technology systems.
 Objectives of NCW include the following:

-- (1) Self-synchronization, or doing what needs to be done without traditional orders; - (2) Improved understanding of higher command's intent; - (3) Improved understanding of the operational situation at all levels of command; and, - (4) Increased ability to tap into the collective knowledge of all U.S. (and coalition) forces to reduce the "fog and friction" commonly referred to in descriptions of fighting.5
+- (1) Self-synchronization, or doing what needs to be done without traditional orders. - (2) Improved understanding of higher command's intent. - (3) Improved understanding of the operational situation at all levels of command. - (4) Increased ability to tap into the collective knowledge of all U.S. (and coalition) forces to reduce the "fog and friction" commonly referred to in descriptions of fighting.5